Single-shot and measurement-based quantum error correction via fault complexes

-where $\partial^C_j$ is the $j^\text{th}$ boundary operator of $\mathcal C$, and $R$ is the $r\times c$ PCM of the binary linear code.
-See \sfigref{fig:surface_code_foliation}{e} for a diagrammatic representation of the fault complex vector space and boundary maps.
-From the K\"{u}nneth formula, we obtain the number of primal and correlations
+\prlsection{Foliated CSS codes} We now return to our motivating example of the fault complex $\mathcal F = \mathcal C \times \mathcal R$, where $\mathcal C$ represents a CSS code and $\mathcal R$ represents a repetition code.
+Suppose that $R$, $H_X$, and $H_Z$ are full rank.
+From the K\"{u}nneth formula, we obtain the number of primal and dual correlations

-One can show~\cite[and \appref{sec:derivations}]{zeng_higher-dimensional_2019} that the primal and dual fault distances of $\mathcal F$ are given by
+One can show~\cite{zeng_higher-dimensional_2019,supp} that the primal and dual fault distances of $\mathcal F$ are given by

 where $d_i(\mathcal C)$ and $d_i(\mathcal C^T)$ are equal to the minimal weight of an element in $H_i(\mathcal C)$ and $H^i(\mathcal C)$, respectively.
 For trivial homology groups the associated distance is defined as $\infty$.